OrleansContrib/OrleansV2.Fork.Indexing/src/Orleans.Indexing/IndexingInternals.md

 Fault-tolerant indexes must be Lazy, because the queues are in integral part of the fault tolerance.
 Fault-tolerant indexes provide "eventual consistency"; they store the IDs of in-flight workflows along with the grain's state.
 When the queue executes an index update, it first obtains the set of active workflow Ids from the grain (which in turn retrieves it from the `IIndexedState` implementation), and executes the update if its workflow ID is in that set.

 ### Limitations On Active Indexes
 Active Indexes cannot be Workflow Fault-Tolerant because upon processing deactivation, calling `GetActiveWorkflowIds` causes the grain to be spuriously reactivated.
-Thus a grain would never be deactivate.
+Thus a grain would never be deactivated.
 However, without fault tolerance, stale entries are possible:
 - Assume an Active index is partitioned per key
-- Assume the hash bucket grain for one or more of the grain�s Active index entries is on different silo from the one the grain is activated on
+- Assume the hash bucket grain for one or more of the grain's Active index entries is on different silo from the one the grain is activated on
 - If the silo the grain is hosted on crashes, then we will have stale entries in all Active index hash buckets for that grain on other silos.

-Active Indexes also cannot be Transactional because the updating multiple indexes on activation or deactivation would have to be done in a transactional context, and there is no such context during the activation/deactivation phases of the grain lifecycle.
+Active Indexes also cannot be Transactional because updating multiple indexes on activation or deactivation would have to be done in a transactional context, and there is no such context during the activation/deactivation phases of the grain lifecycle.

 These issues would only have to be solved for Per-Key or SingleBucket partitioning.
 For Per-Silo partitioning, the silo itself is the single unit of failure for both the grains and the indexes resident on it: If the silo goes down, so do all active grains on it as well as the active indexes on it (and thus Per-Silo partitioned indexes do not write their state to storage, because there is no need).
 If a grain is reactivated on another silo during normal Orleans operation, then the active index partitioned to that silo will be updated for that grain as usual.